-Design ethics for AI: a typology of approaches & use cases for health
+Design ethics and AI for health: a typology of approaches

 About the Project

 This research project is being conducted as part of the Joint Centre for Bioethics Scholars Program in AI Ethics for Health at the University of Toronto.
 The aim of the project is to synthesize leading design ethics frameworks and to outline their potential applications in AI for care.
 Ultimately the results of this project will inform research, policy, and practice by clarifying how different ‘ethics by design’ approaches can guide ethical use of AI technologies across health system planning, organizational strategy, and direct care provision.